nyu-mll/GLUE-human-performance/sst-faq.md

-# RTE FAQ
+# SST FAQ

-Instructions for RTE can be found [here](https://nyu-mll.github.io/GLUE-human-performance/rte.html)!
+Instructions for SST can be found [here](https://nyu-mll.github.io/GLUE-human-performance/sst.html)!

 Thanks for doing our HITs!
 With your help, we think we'll be able to build some pretty exciting technologies to help computers better understand human language.